HorizonEmuTeam/Horizon-Emu/README.md

 2) Open an application called `Horizon Emu`, provide all requset permissions, go to `Download` tab, and click on `Update all`, in this tab also download Wine version that you want.
 3) Open `Containers` tab, click on `Create a new container`, select name for your container, press `Confirm`, then select settings that you need and click `Done`.
 4) Run container by clicking on shortcut named `FileManager`.
 5) For on-screen controls use application called InputBridge.
-To use it, download and install [InputBridge_v0.1.9.9.apk](https://raw.githubusercontent.com/DragoPayras228/Horizon-Emu/main/InputBridge_v0.1.9.9.apk), open an application called `InputBridge` and provide all requested permissions, then press `Import` and select file of your controls profile (in .ibp format)
+To use it, download and install [InputBridge_v0.1.9.9.apk](https://raw.githubusercontent.com/DragoPayras228/Horizon-Emu/main/InputBridge_v0.1.9.9.apk), open an application called `InputBridge` and provide all requested permissions, then press `Import` and select file of your controls profile (in .ibp format).
+To run InputBridge in container, press on `Start`, find there `ib.exe` and click on it.

 That's all!